 Heart Attack and Heart Failure

 Having a heart attack is a life-changing experience, and for many, the recovery for a heart episode involves making changes to their lifestyle.
 Harvard Medical School identified some critical steps that can be taken after surviving a heart attack that can not only aid in the recovery, but also in preventing another heart attack in the future.
-A private caregiver can help your loved one take those steps--from medication management, to getting blood pressure under control, to making dietary changes, to engaging in safe and monitored exercises.
+A caregiver can help your loved one take those steps–from medication management, to getting blood pressure under control, to making dietary changes, to engaging in safe and monitored exercises.
 Making an investment in getting care at home will give your loved one the extra support they need for their heart to fully recover.

 Hip or Knee Replacement

 Hip or knee replacement surgery is a serious operation that has an equally serious recovery procedure.
 Many patients need rehab services afterwards, but feel anxiety regardless of when they return home.
 The Cleveland Clinic acknowledges that the first 48 hours back at home can be the hardest and it’s important to follow discharge instructions in order to stay healthy.
-Having round-the-clock care at home can help ease any stress your loved one may be feeling and also ensure that they are following their discharge orders.
+Having around-the-clock care at home can help ease any stress your loved one may be feeling and also ensure that they are following their discharge orders.